-The same holds true form virtually any aspect of your marketing strategy.
+The same holds true in virtually any aspect of your marketing strategy.

 Based on those initial results, you’d likely conclude that the first keyword is a better option.
-After all, 50% of the users it attracts convert.
+After all, 50 percent of the visitors it attracts convert.

-Compared to the second keyword’s 25% conversion rate, this is a significant jump — and results half the cost per conversion.
+Compared to the second keyword’s 25 percent conversion rate, this is a significant jump — and results in half the cost per conversion.

 Unfortunately, not all of those conversions from the first keyword translate into sales.

-Visitors from the second keyword, on the other hand, have a 50% sales rate.
+Visitors from the second keyword, on the other hand, have a 50 percent sales rate.
 So although they’re less likely to complete a basic conversion, they’re higher quality leads overall.